sanjeevkomma/Spring-Boot/spring-boot-microservices/Docker-Kubernetes.md

 # Kubernetes (K8s) : To Read
+* Kubernetes is cloud neutral
+* Kubernetes leverages the simplicity of Platform as a Service (PaaS) when used on the Cloud

 # Terminology
 * Kubernetes Cluster = Group of Servers that are managed together
+* cloud neutral =

 # Commands